facelessuser/coloraide/docs/src/markdown/average.md

 ## Averaging with Transparency

 ColorAide, by default, will account for transparency when averaging colors.
-Colors which which are more transparent will have less of an impact on the average.
+Colors which are more transparent will have less of an impact on the average.
 This is done by premultiplying the colors before averaging.

 ```py play
 Steps([Color('darkgreen'), Color('color(srgb 0 0.50196 0 / 1)'), Color('color(srgb 0 0 1)')])